Previous dayFebruary 9, 2026Next day

 10.5 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 5 km NE of Westmorland, CA on February 9, 2026, with origin time 17:47 UTC.
-The event originated approximately 10.5 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.0 earthquake 5 km NE of Westmorland, CA at 17:47 UTC on February 9, 2026.
+At a depth of 10.5 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 33.063°N, -115.578°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 33.063°, -115.578°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09